BitPonyLLC/shortyk8s/README.md

 ```

 *Note:* Always read through scripts before executing them!
 In the above case, shortyk8s'
-`kupdate --install` function will be invoked by the bottom portion of the script:
+`shortyk8s_update --install` function will be invoked by the bottom portion of the script:

   * https://raw.githubusercontent.com/bradrf/shortyk8s/master/shortyk8s.sh